andyg2/ohm-mqtt-poller/README.md

 python ohm_mqtt_poller.py
 ```

-Or, if you've created an executable, simply place the executable in the **same directory** as the `config.json` and `enc.bin` files and double-click the executable file or run it from the command line.
+Or, if you've created an executable (step 5 of installation), simply place the executable in the **same directory** as the `config.json` and `enc.bin` files and double-click the executable file or run it from the command line.

 ### Running at Startup

 To make the script start automatically when Windows boots:

-1. Create a shortcut to the executable (or to `pythonw.exe` with the script as an argument).
+1. Create a shortcut to the executable (or to`pythonw.exe` with the script as an argument).
-2. Press `Win + R`, type `shell:startup`, and press Enter.
+2. Press`Win + R`, type`shell:startup`, and press Enter.
 3. Move the shortcut to the Startup folder that opens.

 ### Logging